xyd22/xyd22.github.io/_pages/about.md

   <details class="abstract-details">
     <summary class="abstract-summary">
       <span class="triangle">▶</span>
-      <span class="summary-text">Brief Introduction</span>
+      <span class="summary-text">Abstract</span>
     </summary>
     <div class="abstract-content">
-      Here we present an integrated manufacturing process and implementation of a variable acoustic touch motion button with haptic function via in-situ fabricated elastomeric lens atop piezoelectric micromachined ultrasonic transducers (PMUTs).
-Three distinctive features have been achieved as compared to the state-of-art: (1) direct integration of an elastomeric lens with an acoustic pressure focus point of larger than 3000 Pa for enhanced haptic feedback sensation; (2) pressure-sensitive recognitions with variable levels for touch motions; and (3) ML (machine learning)-based regression with adaptive bidirectional interface for high sensing accuracy.
-As such, this work represents a new class of human-machine interface with scalable ultrasonic MEMS hardware and intelligent software for touch-sensation applications in hand-held device buttons, including cell phones.
+      Ultrasonic smart-button interfaces have emerged as a promising direction for next-generation human-machine interaction, offering compact, highly accurate, and multi-modal sensing.
+Existing ultrasonic interfaces typically require additional strain sensors for interpreting intent, limiting single-device functionality.
+Additionally, they lack integrated actuation mechanisms capable of producing the high acoustic pressures required for haptic stimulation.
+To demonstrate the bidirectional communication ability of ultrasonic interfaces, here we present an integrated manufacturing process and implementation of a variable acoustic touch motion button with haptic function via in-situ fabricated elastomeric lens atop piezoelectric micromachined ultrasonic transducers (PMUTs).
+Three distinctive features have been achieved as compared to the state-of-the-art: (1) direct integration of an elastomeric lens with an acoustic pressure focus point of larger than 3000 Pa for enhanced haptic feedback sensation; (2) pressure-sensitive recognitions with variable levels for touch motions; and (3) ML (machine learning)-based regression with adaptive bidirectional interface for high sensing accuracy.
+This integration provides a unified hardware-software package where the same PMUT platform supports simultaneous sensing, actuation, and data-driven interpretation of user intent.
+As such, this work represents a new class of human-machine interface with scalable ultrasonic MEMS hardware and intelligent software for touch-sensation applications in handheld device buttons, including cell phones.
     </div>
   </details>